chalg/pypsa/README.md

 - Analysis of current dispatch and grid topology
 - Exploration of high‑renewable scenarios with storage
-- Visualization of generation mix, curtailment, and interconnector flows
+- Visualisation of network topology, generation mix, dispatch and curtailment

 **Intended Audience:**